anniezh12/hiring-engineers/answers.md

 >a.
 One that silences it from 7pm to 9am daily on M-F,

-Simply go to Monitors and click on `Manage Downtime`
+I simply went to the `Monitors` (menu tab) and click on `Manage Downtime`.
+I then provided desired values as shown in the following image:

 ![downtime](images/monitoring-data/downtime-selected.png)

-Once saved, could be viewed by selecting it in the manage downtime window as shown in the following picture
+I then saved the above settings so they could be viewed by selecting it in the `manage downtime` window as shown in the following image:

 ![downtime schedule](images/monitoring-data/downtime-scheduled.png)

 >b.
 And one that silences it all day on Sat-Sun.